kdbanman/visualcrawl/readme.md

 All scripts, images, and graphs are Copyright 2012 (C) Kirby Banman, <kdbanman@ualberta.ca>.

-This content is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This content is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either  3 of the License, or (at your option) any later gc.

 This content is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.